The Importance of Supplementation Before & During Pregnancy

 Patients should take folic acid daily.
 Because some studies found that up to 65% of women with epilepsy reported at least one unplanned pregnancy, clinicians should start patients on folic acid as soon as the patient enters their childbearing years.

-The benefits of folic acid supplementation during pregnancy are well-documented:
+The benefits of folic acid supplementation prior to and continuing through pregnancy are well-documented.
+It is associated with:

 Recommendations for Folic Acid Dosage

 Folic acid isn’t the only supplement recommended during pregnancy.
-Advise your patients to also:
+We recommend:

-• Have their B12 levels checked to ensure folic acid supplementation is not masking a B12 deficiency and supplement accordingly.
+- Checking a patent's B12 level to ensure folic acid is not masking a B12 deficiency and supplement accordingly.

-• Have their vitamin D levels checked ahead of (or even during) pregnancy planning/once pregnant and supplement accordingly.
+- Measuring vitamin D levels ahead of (or even during) pregnancy and supplement accordingly.

 Guide Your Patients